oracle/node-oracledb/doc/api.md

 readonly Number length
 ```

-Length of a queried LOB in bytes (for BLOBs) or characters (for CLOBs).
+Length of a queried LOB in bytes (for BLOBs) or characters (for CLOBs and
+NCLOBs).

 #### <a name="proplobpiecesize"></a> 7.1.3 `lob.pieceSize`